una planta y una bombilla simbolizan la bioenergía

 Liquid biofuels

 The transportation sector also benefits from bioenergy, in this case in the form of biofuels, which represent a commitment to sustainability in a sector that is particularly difficult to decarbonize.
-Advanced or second-generation biofuels are produced using agriculture or forestry waste, the organic part of municipal solid waste, and used vegetable oils.
+Second-generation biofuels are produced using agriculture or forestry waste, the organic part of municipal solid waste, and used vegetable oils.
 Additionally, some liquid renewable fuels, such as bioethanol, are also used for transportation or heating.

 planta de biogás